-This post is by Angela Boucher, an adoptive mother.
+This guest post is by Haris, a hopeful adoptive parent.

-This guest post is by Karie Boyd, an adoption attorney
+This guest post is by Sophie Yang, an infertility specialist.

 The stages of grief and acceptance people go through while undergoing infertility treatment can help you move to adoption with an open heart and mind if the infertility treatment doesn’t work.

 The time spent working through the stages of infertility helps you decide where your priorities are.